sww1235/Personal_Website/wiki/camera-hacking.md

 extension cables will work on the new Panasonic 4 contact hotshoes.

-Panasonic uses one (which one) of the 4 contacts to provide accessory power to equipment like its XLR audio adapter.
+Panasonic uses one (which one) of the 4 contacts to provide accessory power to equipment like their XLR audio adapter.

 ### TTL Protocol {#ttl-protocol}